 Digitalization - The Key Enabler of Smart Buildings and Cities

 Smart buildings are the foundation of a smart city, and smart cities offer a better quality of life for residents and visitors.
 Regionally, visionary governments are driving programs to create cities that are safer, more productive, more sustainable, and ultimately, smarter.
-With countries ramping up their city developments, spending on smart city technologies in the Middle East and Africa is expected to increase to $2.7 billion by 2022 from $1.3 billion in 2018.1
+With countries ramping up their city developments, spending on smart city technologies is expected to grow at a CAGR of 22.7%, reaching $327 billion by 2025 from $96 billion in 2019 [i]

 People spend 80% to 90% of their time in buildings; be that at home or in the office, at a shopping mall, university, hotels or airports.
 As the pace of urbanization increases, city residents are demanding better user experiences from the infrastructure they use every day, and at a sustainable cost.
 To meet these demands, it is crucial for building owners and operators to drive maximum value by creating an environment that is productive, safe and secure, while leveraging management solutions that help control energy consumption, reduce costs and drive sustainable outcomes.

 One sure way of doing this is through digitalization and the active adoption of IIoT (Industrial Internet of Things) technologies to use data and insights that drive efficiencies for owners and operators, while improving the quality of life for those living and working in buildings and cities.